 About Imperial Era

 In prewar Japan, the system of counting years from the year when Emperor Jinmu acceded to the throne was used.
-Some people may ask questions like “how old is Japan in 2021?”
-If you count years using this imperial era system, this year (2021 on the Western Calendar ) in Japan will be 2681.
-(This counting system is no longer used, however it was quite common to use it in prewar days.)
-Such years using Imperial era system can be found , for example, in the publications from prewar days.
+Some people may ask questions like “How old is Japan in 2022?”
+If you count years using this imperial era system, this year (2022 on the Western calendar) would be 2681 in Japan.
+This counting system is no longer used, though it was quite common in the prewar days.